kimble4/CrossMgr/SprintTimer/helptxt/Properties.md

 It may additionally be triggered by RFID reads - see the [RFID][] settings.

 ### Race Clock
-The BHPC Race Clock uses the [CrossMgr lap couter WebSocket interface](https://github.com/kimble4/CrossMgrLapCounter), which is extended here for displaying sprint results in real time.
+The BHPC Race Clock uses the [CrossMgr lap counter WebSocket interface](https://github.com/kimble4/CrossMgrLapCounter), which is extended here for displaying sprint results in real time.
 The clock should be configured to connect to the IP address of the SprintTimer computer.

 Property|Description
 :-------|:----------